Kudzu: Herbicide

 A systemic herbicide, for example, glyphosate, triclopyr, or picloram, can be applied directly on cut stems, which is an effective means of transporting the herbicide into the kudzu's extensive root system.
 Herbicides can be used after other methods of control, such as mowing, grazing, or burning, which can allow for an easier application of the chemical to the weakened plants.
 In large-scale forestry infestations, soil-active herbicides have been shown to be highly effective.

 After initial herbicidal treatment, follow-up treatments and monitoring are usually necessary, depending on how long the kudzu has been growing in an area.
 Up to 10 years of supervision may be needed after the initial chemical placement to make sure the plant does not return.

 Fungi

 Since 1998, the United States' Agricultural Research Service has experimented with using the fungus Myrothecium verrucaria as a biologically based herbicide against kudzu.
 A diacetylverrucarol spray based on M. verrucaria works under a variety of conditions (including the absence of dew), causes minimal injury to many of the other woody plants in kudzu-infested habitats, and takes effect quickly enough that kudzu treated with it in the morning starts showing evidence of damage by midafternoon.
 Initial formulations of the herbicide produced toxic levels of other trichothecenes as byproducts, though the ARS discovered that growing M. verrucaria in a fermenter on a liquid diet (instead of a solid) limited or eliminated the problem.

+Helium

+Helium has been used to kill kudzu in the Southern United States by drilling holes into ground infested by kudzu and saturating the soil with helium which kills the plants.
+Kudzu vines treated with this method exhibits 98% to 100% mortality and dies quickly without harming surrounding plants and trees.
+The method was discovered by Jacob Schindler, a South Georgia student.